 Managing load with containerization#

 Some administrators wish to use containerization to manage the load on their data science infrastructure.
-If this is the case for your RStudio Server Pro installation, we recommend using RStudio Server Pro's launcher feature to use a Kubernetes cluster as the computation engine for RStudio Server Pro.
+If this is the case for your RStudio Server Pro installation, we recommend using RStudio Workbench's launcher feature to use a Kubernetes cluster as the computation engine for RStudio Workbench.
 With the launcher, all user sessions - both interactive and ad-hoc jobs - are moved from the RStudio Server instance to the Kubernetes cluster.

-In this configuration, RStudio Server Pro makes requests for resources to the Kubernetes cluster, so standard Kubernetes tooling can be used to autoscale the nodes underlying the cluster.
-The RStudio Server Pro machine or pod itself can be relatively small, as all of the computational load will be directed elsewhere.
+In this configuration, RStudio Workbench makes requests for resources to the Kubernetes cluster, so standard Kubernetes tooling can be used to autoscale the nodes underlying the cluster.
+The RStudio Workbench machine or pod itself can be relatively small, as all of the computational load will be directed elsewhere.